EnterpriseDB/tpa/docs/src/tpaexec-deploy.md

 # tpaexec deploy

 Deployment is the process of installing and configuring Postgres and other software on the cluster's servers.
-This includes setting up replication, backups, and so on.
+This process includes setting up replication, backups, and so on.

-At the end of the deployment stage, Postgres will be up and running along with other components like repmgr, Barman, pgbouncer, etc.
-(depending on the architecture selected).
+At the end of the deployment stage, Postgres will be up and running along with other components like repmgr, Barman, pgbouncer, and so on, depending on the architecture selected.

 ## Prerequisites

-Before you can run `tpaexec deploy`, you must have already run [`tpaexec configure`](tpaexec-configure.md) to generate the cluster configuration and then provisioned the servers with [`tpaexec provision`](tpaexec-provision.md).
+Before you can run `tpaexec deploy`, you must run [`tpaexec configure`](tpaexec-configure.md) to generate the cluster configuration.
+You then must provision the servers with [`tpaexec provision`](tpaexec-provision.md).

-Before deployment, you must
+Before deployment, you must run
 `export TPA_2Q_SUBSCRIPTION_TOKEN=xxx` to enable any 2ndQuadrant
-repositories that require subscription.
-You can use the subscription token that you used to [install TPA](INSTALL.md) itself.
-If you forget to do this, an error message will soon remind you.
+repositories that require a subscription.
+You can use the subscription token that you used to [install TPA](INSTALL.md).
+If you forget to do this, an error message reminds you.

-## Quickstart
+## Quick start

 ```bash
 [tpa]$ tpaexec deploy ~/clusters/speedy -v